microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 A **publisher** is an identity who can publish extensions to the Visual Studio Code Marketplace.
 Every extension needs to include a `publisher` name in its [`package.json` file](/api/references/extension-manifest).

 You can create a new publisher through the Visual Studio Marketplace publisher [management page](https://marketplace.visualstudio.com/manage).
-Note the publisher name and publisher display name must be unique.
+The publisher name and publisher display name must be unique.
 You need to login in with the same Microsoft account you used to create the [Personal Access Token](/api/working-with-extensions/publishing-extension#get-a-personal-access-token) in the previous section.

 Test your publisher's personal access token using [`vsce`](#vsce), while at the same time storing it for later usage: